Left Behind: Surviving Suicide – Entry One

 Becoming an Abstractor – Part One

 Durston kept his eyes leveled as he made his way among the flowerbeds, doing his best not to look the part of an impressed sightseer.
-Even though he knew his final destination would be connected with the institutional part of the temple, Durston was still forced to inform his superiors of his arrival at one of the sub-buildings that dealt with assignments and housing.
-There of course was also the Alchemist Lab, Healer’s Ward, Caster’s Keep, Fighter’s Barracks, Tamer’s Kennels and Tower of Clerics; all of which made up the temple.
+Even though he knew his final destination would be connected with the institutional part of the Temple, Durston was still forced to inform his superiors of his arrival at one of the sub-buildings that dealt with assignments and housing.
+There of course was also the Alchemist Lab, Healer’s Ward, Caster’s Keep, Fighter’s Barracks, Tamer’s Kennels, Library and Tower of Clerics; all of which made up the Temple.

-A smile found its way on the young man’s face, eliciting an aura of charm, as the thrill of finally being back in this domain of comfort settled into reality.
+Timothy’s lips curled into a smile, eyes gleaming as he took in the familiar sights and sounds of the Temple grounds.
 Reaching his destination, Durston let himself into the small two-story enclosure.
 Before him sat a mature woman behind a heavily oiled desk.

 “Oh, if it isn’t the notorious Lord Durston’s youngest son.
 I heard you were making an early return to the Capital.”
 Standing upon his entrance, the woman bowed in respect.